msteijaert/smurff/README.rst

 Acknowledgements
 ----------------

-This work was partly funded by the European projects ExCAPE (http://excape-h2020.eu) and EXA2CT, and the Flemish Exaptation project.
+Over the course of the last 5 years, this work has been supported by the EU H2020 FET-HPC projects EPEEC (contract #801051), ExCAPE (contract #671555) and EXA2CT (contract #610741), and the Flemish Exaptation project.

 .. |Travis Build Status| image:: https://travis-ci.org/ExaScience/smurff.svg?branch=master
    :target: https://travis-ci.org/ExaScience/smurff